 A pool start up kit is a complete package of start up chemicals needed for sparkling clean water that is safe for swimmers.
 Open the pool without any hassles as the pool start up kit will provide all chemicals in one.
 But how do you use a pool start up kit?

-These start up kits often contain chemicals such as algaecides, pool shocks, metal balancers, water test strips among others.
+These start up kits often contain chemicals such as algaecides, pool shocks, metal balancers, and water test strips among others.
 Just read the package instructions for each and get started on opening the swimming pool.

 You can buy kits that include everything you need to make life easier such as the In-the-Swim pool startup kit below.